 The idea of a pre-workout snack is to make sure you have enough energy and sufficient stamina to give your workout all you’ve got.
 If you’re hungry, you’ll lack energy and drive, which means you won’t be exercising as hard you could.
 Some people can get away with exercising on an empty stomach, but if you’re the kind of person who has to eat little and often to avoid feeling faint (or road rage), you’ll definitely do well to have a little something before your workout.

 The ideal pre-workout snack should be easy to digest (to avoid an upset stomach during your workout) and rich in carbohydrates.
 Consume the smoothie at least 30 to 60 minutes before, depending on how much you’ve drunk/ how hungry you are and what’s in it.
 Remember, you only want to fuel up enough to bring your A-game.
 A pre-workout smoothie is not an excuse to down a days worth of calories from a smoothie bar.
-For maximum performance, keep it little and light.
+For maximum performance, keep it little and light, like this smoothie recipe.

 - ½ cup frozen strawberries/ blueberries/ mixed berries